 end.join %>

-Of course, in the interest of readability the flash loop in the view should be extracted to a helper, but that's left as an exercise for the reader.
+In the interest of readability, that flash loop in the view really ought to be extracted into a helper -- but I'll leave that as an exercise for the reader.